uptonking/note4yaoo/dev/lib-state-jotai-community.md

 - a simplified version of valtio
   - https://twitter.com/dai_shi/status/1484496249776934917
+  - valtio is my take with the same mental model as mobx.
 - here's the full version of the simplified version of Valtio
   - https://codesandbox.io/s/modest-currying-mu0j7
   - https://twitter.com/dai_shi/status/1485036663290368002